 Professional Asset Assistance

 When the threat of ransomware hits your company, it can help to have the advice of professionals on your side.
 Absolute IT are experts at data sanitisation, system security, asset disposal and more.
 Should ransomware render your data inaccessible, we can destroy your information storage devices or erase their data with Blancco, a powerful and accredited industry leader for data removal.

 Our shredding services can render all of your data-containing items, even CDs and hard drives completely unusable, as it shreds to 6mm particulate.
 This can be useful in cases where drives and other media are no longer usable due to infiltration by ransomware or another type of attack.

-We provide an itemised list of everything we erase or destroy at your location, as well as use a secure mobile vehicle for the destruction or sanitisation of your data.
 Although some ransomware cannot be removed, the professional services offered by Absolute IT can make your information inaccessible to cyber criminals and provide you with peace of mind.